bravoman80000/FL-Warbot/PVE_SYSTEM_GUIDE.md

 # PvE War System Guide

-This guide explains how the new PvE (Player vs Environment) war system works in the Discord War Tracking Bot.
+This guide explains how the new PvE (Player vs Environment) and NPC vs NPC war systems work in the Discord War Tracking Bot.

 ## Overview

-The PvE system allows GMs to create wars where one side is controlled by an AI opponent.
-When a player submits their action via `/war action`, the NPC automatically responds with its own action and narrative, then the combat resolves immediately.
+The PvE system allows GMs to create wars where one or both sides are controlled by AI opponents:

+- **PvE (Player vs Environment)**: One side is human players, the other is NPC.
+When a player submits their action via `/war action`, the NPC automatically responds with its own action and narrative, then combat resolves immediately.

+- **NPC vs NPC (Environment vs Environment)**: Both sides are NPCs.
+The war auto-resolves on a schedule (default 12 hours) without GM intervention.
+Perfect for player-incited rebellions or background conflicts.

 ## Setting Up a PvE War